Emmanuelle Guyon, the mirror of your emotions

 Sold

-Symbiosis, union pendant in sterling silver and red coral
+Symbiosis, marine union pendant in silver and red coral

 Sold

-Hiko, bird wing pendant in sterling silver and red coral
+Hiko, japanese wing pendant in silver and red coral

 Sold